-Flautist sues top US orchestra in equal pay row
+Flautist settles lawsuit with top US orchestra after equal pay row

-In July, Boston Symphony Orchestra’s principal flautist decided to sue the orchestra for paying her $70,000 less than her male woodwind counterpart.
-Now, she has spoken about it for the first time.
+In July, Boston Symphony Orchestra’s principal flautist sued the orchestra for paying her $70,000 less than her male woodwind counterpart.
+Now she’s settled with the orchestra.

-Rowe says she has asked for years to be paid the same as the principal male oboist – the best comparison to her role in the orchestra.
-However, the lawsuit states that the BSO has continued to pay her significantly less.
+Rowe said she had asked for years to be paid the same as the principal male oboist – the best comparison to her role in the orchestra – but the BSO continued to pay her less.